umtkyck/GreatScottMonitor/docs/modules/FaceService.md

 ## Overview

-The Python Face Service is the core biometric processing engine of MedSecure Vision.
+The Python Face Service is the core biometric processing engine of CXA.
 It provides:

 - **Real-time face detection** using MediaPipe BlazeFace
 - **Face recognition** using InsightFace ArcFace model